 I get asked pretty regularly about how I achieve the look of the presentations I that give from within Emacs.
 I made another video in the past showing how to use a package called org-tree-slide for presentations, but I've actually been using another package called org-present for the last year or more.

-In this video, I'll show you exactly how I achieve my presentation style using org-present and a few other customizations.
+In the video, I’ll show you exactly how I achieve my presentation style using org-present and a few other customizations.

-If you check the link to the show notes in the description, I provide a complete Emacs configuration that will replicate what you see here.
+At the end of this tutorial, I provide a complete Emacs configuration that will replicate what you see here.

 org-present can be installed from either the NonGNU or MELPA package archives.
 I prefer using the NonGNU archive since it's already part of the default set of package archives in Emacs 28.